wp-plugins/listly/readme.txt

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

 Use Listy to create, curate or collaborate visually-appealing, social list-posts.
-A powerful combo in one plugin that gives your content reach & enables discovery beyond your blog.
+A powerful combo in one plugin that sets your content free & enables discovery beyond your blog.

 No list is ever truly complete, so tap into crowd-power.
 You moderate as your audience evolve & extend your list.
 Your list posts get more valuable with time, while community forms around interests, needs & expertise.

-Use Listly on Wordpress (with its "swiss army knife" tool approach) & you'll need less plugins.
+Use Listly on Wordpress with its "Swiss Army Knife" tool mindset.
+You'll need less plugins.
 It also means your content becomes reusable & reembeddable by others.

 **There are many ways to use Listly.
 Read on to find out more**